vodor/hiring-engineers/answers.md

 My understanding of the exercise is to provide a step by step documentation for a potential Datadog customer or client to follow.
 Key to any good documentation is knowing your audience, consistent terminology through all interfaces and consistent styling.

-My documenation below lacks the qualities above.
+My documentation below lacks the qualities above.

 ## Shortcuts